csci-1301/csci-1301.github.io/lectures/130_combining_decision_and_classes/readme.md

   }
   ```

-  With both this constructor and the `SetPrice` method we wrote earlier, we can now guarantee that it's impossible for an Item object to have a negative price.
+  With both this constructor and the `SetPrice` method we wrote earlier, we can now guarantee that it is impossible for an Item object to have a negative price.
 This will make it easier to write a large program that uses many Item objects without introducing bugs: the program can't accidentally reduce an item's price below 0, and it can add up the prices of all the items and be sure to get the correct answer.

 - Recall the `ClassRoom` class from an earlier lecture, which has a room number as one of its attributes.
 If we know that no classroom building has more than 3 floors, then the room number must be between 100 and 399.
 The constructor for `ClassRoom` could check that the room number is valid using an if-else-if statement, as follows: